-SEO, one of the most used terms when it comes to social media marketing of any niche, still most marketers only optimize their blog or website and opt out the social networks.
-Optimizing your Pinterest account is perhaps the most difficult to understand part of this process, so let’s simplify it into a few simple steps here.
+SEO, one of the most used terms when it comes to social media marketing of any niche.
+Still, most marketers only optimize their blog or website and opt out social networks.
+Optimizing your Pinterest account is perhaps the most difficult to understand part of this process.
+So let’s simplify it into a few simple steps here.

-First, note the most popular categories and topics for your niche, and you may also want to look at competitor Pinterest accounts to see what keywords they are targeting.
+Note the most popular categories and topics for your niche.
+You may also want to look at competitor Pinterest accounts to see what keywords they are targeting.

 Second, incorporate these keywords into your profile name and description.
-Make it prominent, and avoid keyword stuffing, just as you would with other social media profiles.
+Make it prominent.
+Avoid keyword stuffing.
+Just as you would do with other social media profiles.

-This will have a wider appeal while being SEO-friendly, as Google will show your Pinterest boards and pins if those keywords are searched.
+This will have a wider appeal while being SEO-friendly.
+Google will show your Pinterest boards and pins if those keywords are searched.

 Third, create boards related to your niche.
-For example, create a “best of” board for your content and then at least 10 other boards for repinning content (I’ll talk more about this later).
+For example, create a “best of” board for your content.
+And then at least 10 other boards for repinning content.

 Each board should be named according to the topics you aim to cover.